CeceliaOsireKulume/InstacartGroceryBasket-Python/README.md

 ● departments

 The customer dataset and column 'prices' were added to the original dataset for learning purpose of the Career Foundary course.
-[The Instacart Online Grocery Shopping Dataset 2017] (www.instacart.com/datasets/grocery-shopping-2017 via Kaggle) on <date>.
+[The Instacart Online Grocery Shopping Dataset 2017] (www.instacart.com/datasets/grocery-shopping-2017)

 ## Tools
 The data was analysed using Python and the following libraries: